drcereceres/UpStream/readme.txt

 Fixed:
 * Fixed comments not being sent if the user have disabled editors - checking the option "Disable the visual editor when writing" on his profile;
+* Fixed stripped HTML tags on projects' comments;
+* Fixed HTML content sent in emails sent for comments' notifications.
+The email now is sent as text/html;

+Changed:
+* Refactored the license management page, upgrade links and subscription form, based on the Alledia's plugin framework;

 = [1.20.2] - 2018-08-21 =